 When simply choosing to paint a few accent walls, you are ignoring the other walls that most likely should also be painted.
 Most homes, unless it is a brand new home, have wear and tear that need attention.
 Unless you and your spouse are empty-nesters or require your children to wear gloves in the house, your walls will also take a beating on a regular basis.

 Besides the topic of “just painting accent walls,” you’ve got to know how to select the right wall to be the accent wall.
 I have a few rules of thumb.
 Most accent walls should only be done for two specific reasons:

 - The wall is symmetrical.

 Customers always want to know how to pick the right color for an accent wall.
 Now I am no color expert, but I have selected a TON of colors for customers over the years.
-In fact, I used to do all the color selection for our customers, and was even named as one of the best resources for color design in Denver by a major home décor magazine.
+In fact, I used to do all the color selection for our customers and was even named as one of the best resources for color design in Denver by a major home décor magazine.
 When selecting an accent color, I usually look for colors that are already present in the space.
 For inspiration, I will usually look at pillows, pictures, rugs, drapes, or bedding.
 Often times, I would recommend a color that we would use in another part of the home for an accent color.
-For example, the living room and dining room might be one color, with a separate main color, and use the living room/dining room color as an accent in the family room.
-This works well to bring unity and cohesion in the space, without letting it get too busy.
+For example, the living room and dining room might be one color while the main space or family room is another.
+I would use the living room/dining room color as an accent in the family room, whichThis works well to bring unity and cohesion in the space, without letting it get too busy.

 If you are looking to paint accent walls in Denver, and would like some assistance, please reach out to us, we would love to help.